N. Korea fires weapons after threatening ‘momentous’ action

 SEOUL, South Korea (AP) — North Korea fired three short-range projectiles off its east coast on Monday, South Korea’s military said, two days after the North threatened to take “momentous” action to protest outside condemnation over its earlier live-fire exercises.

-Seoul’s Joint Chiefs of Staff said the three launches were made from an eastern coastal town in the North’s South Hamgyong province.
-It said the multiple kinds of projectiles flew as far as 200 kilometers (125 miles) at a maximum altitude of 50 kilometers (30 miles).
+Seoul’s Joint Chiefs of Staff said the multiple kinds of projectiles fired from the eastern coastal town of Sondok flew as far as 200 kilometers (125 miles) at a maximum altitude of 50 kilometers (30 miles) before landing in the waters between the Korean Peninsula and Japan.

-Japan’s Chief Cabinet Secretary Yoshihide Suga said the North Korean launches were likely ballistic.
-He said Japan detected multiple projectiles that traveled 100 to 200 kilometers (62 to 125 miles) but none landed inside Japan’s exclusive economic zone.
+Japan’s Chief Cabinet Secretary Yoshihide Suga said North Korea fired suspected ballistic missiles.
+He said the multiple North Korean projectiles traveled 100 to 200 kilometers (62 to 125 miles) but none landed inside Japan’s exclusive economic zone.

 “North Korea’s latest action, on top of its repeated firings of ballistic missiles, is a serious threat to the peace and safety of Japan and … a grave problem for the entire international society,” Suga said.